I spent the first 20+ years of my career working on internal products in various organizations, including several financial services organizations.

 This isn’t necessarily a function of working for a fintech so much as moving from being an internal product person to a product manager working on an external facing product.

-The transition to a fintech is also driving me to build a deeper understanding of financial services, specifically real estate based lending.
+The transition to a fintech drives me to build a deeper understanding of financial services, specifically real estate based lending.

-It was interesting to go through a home refinance at the same time I was starting work at the fintech as I started getting a picture of why I had a two-inch stack of papers to sign when my refinance loan closed - although that didn’t make it any less annoying.
+It was interesting to go through a home refinance while I was starting work at the fintech as I started getting a picture of why I had a two-inch stack of papers to sign when my refinance loan closed - although that didn’t make it any less annoying.

 The transition also reinforced the influence of three critical factors that influence how you approach product development.
 Those factors include regulatory requirements, a focus on user experience, and a wider range of stakeholders you have to deal with - primarily because of the first two factors.